The 3D index and Dehn filling: Proof of the main result

 \section{Proof of the main result}

-We now turn to provide the last step needed in the proof of Theorem~\ref{thm:main}.
+We now turn to provide the last step needed in the proofs of Theorem~\ref{thm:trigonometry} and Theorem~\ref{thm:main}.
 This will be achieved by showcasing some unexpected connections between the generating functions defined in Section~\ref{ssec:initial_cusp_formula} and basic hypergeometric functions.

 Our approach begins with a generating function (equation~\eqref{eqn:generating_all} below), which defines the \textit{meromorphic $3$D index} introduced in~\cite{garoufalidis2019meromorphic}.
 Using standard complex analysis techniques, we will extract from it the generating functions for the ``shifted diagonal'' tetrahedral index defined in equation~\eqref{eqn:seriesindexshifted}. \\